Sandstone patio and planting – Sheen

 Design approach

 Material choice did most of the heavy lifting here.
 Mint fossil Indian sandstone was selected for its warm, honeyed tones and natural variation, which soften with age rather than deteriorate.
-The patio was proportioned to suit the garden rather than dominate it, with bullnose edging creating a refined transition into lawn areas.
+The patio was proportioned to suit the garden rather than dominate it, with bullnose edging creating a refined transition into the lawn areas.
 A discreet linear drainage channel was incorporated along the house wall so that water would be intercepted before it could cause future issues.
+Beyond the patio, the surrounding planting was refreshed to sit comfortably with the new stone and the Edwardian house behind it.

 Construction details